Apocynum cannabinum

 Apocynum cannabinum (dogbane, amy root, hemp dogbane, prairie dogbane, Indian hemp, hemp dogsbane, rheumatism root, dogsbane, or wild cotton) is a perennial herbaceous plant that grows throughout much of North America—in the southern half of Canada and throughout the United States.
 It is poisonous to humans, dogs, cats, and horses.
-All parts of the plant contain toxic cardiac glycosides that can cause potetintally fatal cardiac arrhythmias if ingested.
+All parts of the plant contain toxic cardiac glycosides that can cause potentially fatal cardiac arrhythmias if ingested.
 Some Lepidoptera can withstand the toxins and feed on this plant.

 Description

 Apocynum cannabinum grows up to 1 m tall.
 The stems are reddish and contain a milky latex.
 The leaves are opposite, simple, broad, and lanceolate, 7–15 cm long and 3–5 cm broad, entire, and smooth on top with white hairs on the underside.
 It flowers from July to August, has large sepals, and a five-lobed white corolla.
 The flowers are hermaphrodite, with both male and female organs.
-The seeds have white, silky hairs to aid in wind dispersal, but the light-weight seed is also able to disperse via water due to its light weight.
+The seeds have white, silky hairs to aid in wind dispersal, but the lightweight seed is also able to disperse via water due to its light weight.
 The root system consists of short rhizomes and horizontal roots.